rackerlabs/design-system/_docs/style/typography.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}
 #### Link
 {: .hxContainerTitle }
-Links supprt styles for hover, active, and disabled states, and inherit size and spacing styles from the text to which they are applied .
+Links support styles for hover, active, and disabled states, and inherit size and spacing styles from the text to which they are applied.
 Helix does not support the visited state.
 {% endcolumn %}
 {% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}
 {% include type-styles.html htmlexample='<a href="javascript:void(0);">Link</a>' typeface="Roboto" csscode="Blue 700" hex="#0D74D1" %}